ellaschellekens/duplicate_detection/README.md

 ## Data

 - The data set is available from:  https://personal.eur.nl/frasincar/datasets/TVs-allmerged.zip
-- The dataset that contains information about TVs from four different websites, namely, Amazon, Newegg, Best-Buy and The Nerds[4].
+- The dataset that contains information about TVs from four different websites, namely, Amazon, Newegg, Best-Buy and The Nerds.
 - The data set consists of 1624 products of which 1262 products are unique.
 - For each product a list of features is available, however, these features differ across products and web shops